Loading...

 Add Vegetables

-Incorporate non-starchy vegetables like spinach, kale, or broccoli into your meal.
-These can help slow down the absorption of carbohydrates and provide valuable nutrients.
+Incorporate non-starchy vegetables like broccoli, spinach, or zucchini into your meal to increase fiber content and provide additional nutrients.

 Include Healthy Fats